JL710/iced-guide/src/README.md

 Iced focuses on Simplicity and type-safety so that you can concenterate on your implementation without any framework specific distractions.

-This guide tries to explain the basics of the Iced GUI library for the Rust programming language.
+This guide tries to explain the basics of the Iced GUI library (*mostly* 0.13.1) for the Rust programming language.

 Most of the discussions and community talk are centered around the [iced discord](https://discord.gg/3xZJ65GAhd).
 If you want to talk with people about iced, that's probably the best place.
 If you do not like discord, there is a [discourse](https://discourse.iced.rs/) as well.